 Shopify merchants have this menace to deal with either by manually protecting their store from bots or by engaging a third-party app such as StoreBundle using the Geo-Location Block/Redirect feature to take out these bots from the traffic they get on their analytics dashboard.

-Shopify merchants scheming a way to manually deal with this use a method that takes extra effort to filter the real traffic from the bots’ inflated traffic.
+Shopify merchants scheming a way to manually deal with this using a method that takes extra effort to filter the real traffic from the bots’ inflated traffic.

 What Are Bots On The Internet?